Creating Communities of Compassionate Care

 The Zendo Project celebrated 10 years of providing services at Burning Man this year, providing peer-to-peer support for nearly 600 guests!
 We are so grateful for the dedication of our 450 volunteers who made this a possibility.
 Stay tuned for more information about the Zendo Project and future opportunities to get involved by signing up for our newsletter!

-Stay up-to-date on our EntheoGeneration multigenerational psychedelic speaker series, virtual trainings, and other offerings and resources…
+Stay up-to-date on our volunteer opportunities, EntheoGeneration multigenerational psychedelic speaker series, virtual trainings, and other offerings and resources…

 Receive Updates via the Zendo Project Newsletter

 Psychedelic Peer Support.
 Education.
 Consulting.
 Resources.